-Ocean wave by David Orias, from my article Emotional Health, Waves and Creativity.
+Ocean wave by David Orias, also used in my article Emotional Health Program for Creative People.

 Therapist Sharon M. Barnes works with creative, sensitive, intense, intelligent people.
 Her site explains her program: “We designed the CASIGY™ (Creative, Acutely Aware, Super-Sensitive, Intense and/or Gifted You-s) Social-Emotional ACES Home Video Program™ to help you become ACES, that is, skilled experts in the Social-Emotional arena.
 You’ll learn to ride the intense waves of emotion in your life, instead of being pulled under by them.”

 Anxious computer user – from article How to Relieve Stress and Anxiety When You’re Creative and Highly Sensitive.